pschool-in/curriculum/content/grammar/new-topics/pronouns-1.md

 I forgot to eat.
 ```

-Identify whether these pronouns are singualr or plural. (title)
+Identify whether these pronouns are singular or plural. (title)
 ```
 Singular:
 This, That